AutoScheduleJS/cake-time/specs/specs.md

 # Design

-Imagery of Alice in the wonderland
+- Imagery of Alice in the wonderland
+- Design like Mario Party